Marinamariag/Marinamariag/README.md

 <h1>Hello!
 I'm Marina :relaxed: </h1>

-I'm a student of information systems!
+I'm a student of Front-end Web Development!

-- :palm_tree: I’m from Rio de Janeiro, Brazil
+- :palm_tree: I’m from Rio de Janeiro, Brazil and i'm living in Lisbon, Portugal.
-- :books: I’m currently learning JavaScript and Angular
+- :books: I’m currently learning JavaScript
 - :purple_heart: Passionate about front-end and design

 <h2> Where to find me </h2>